Effective Altruism: Why Nonprofits Should Not Ignore This Movement

 Sometimes called ‘strategic giving,’ effective altruism is a growing philanthropic movement sweeping the nonprofit world.
 It encompasses both the mind and heart, requiring donors to ponder the question, “Of all the ways to make the world a better place, how can I have the greatest impact?”

-While traditional charity is not dead by any means, this new trend in giving is something nonprofits should definitely pay attention to.
+While traditional charity is not dead by any means, nonprofits should pay attention to this new trend in giving.
 Effective altruists rely on reason and evidence to decide where to donate.
 According to Nonprofit Chronicles, if enough people join this ‘movement,’ more charity dollars will flow to nonprofits that demonstrate doing the most good.

 Nonprofit Challenges: Proving Their Impact

-With traditional charity, when non-profits demonstrate how contributions are making a difference, donors are likely to continue giving to the cause.
-But as this new ‘breed of donor’ emerges, it shows that monetary donations to feed the homeless, fund a museum, or save animals are not enough.
+With traditional charity, donors will likely continue giving to the cause when non-profits demonstrate how contributions make a difference.
+However, as this new ‘breed of donor’ emerges, it shows that monetary donations to feed the homeless, fund a museum, or save animals are not enough.
 They think about the bigger picture: ‘How will my contribution make the biggest difference to the most people?’

-For many nonprofits, tackling issues and world problems in a smart and effective way is at the heart of what they do.
-However, the metrics used to determine or track the success of their work are not always that easy.
+For many nonprofits, tackling issues and world problems smartly and effectively is at the heart of their work.
+However, the metrics used to determine or track the success of their work are not always easy.
 The amount of money a nonprofit receives is not always an indication of success.

 What ‘Effective Altruists’ (a.k.a-Donors) look for in a Cause

-1. Scale: Will progress on the cause drastically improve a large number of lives?
+- Scale: Will progress on the cause drastically improve many lives?

-1. Open-mindedness: Consider all causes and actions, and then act in the way that brings about the greatest positive impact.
+- Open-mindedness: Consider all causes and actions and then act in the way that has the greatest positive impact.

 Bottom Line